- Written by Dr.Mehmet Demircioglu

 Does vaccination timing change the decision?

 Vaccination timing is a separate question from recent infection.
-A vaccine can cause temporary fever, arm pain, fatigue, or swelling in some patients.
+A vaccine can cause temporary fever, arm pain, fatigue, or swelling in some people.
 Recent COVID can involve infection, contagiousness, respiratory symptoms, inflammation, fatigue, and sometimes shedding after illness.
-These should not be mixed into one rule.
+These are separate rules.

-If your question is about a vaccine appointment rather than infection recovery, Diamond’s guidance on getting a vaccine after a hair transplant is the better match.
-If your question is about a recent positive COVID test, fever, cough, or long symptoms, the surgical timing decision should be based on recovery from infection.
+If your question is about a vaccine appointment rather than infection recovery, getting a vaccine after a hair transplant is the better match.
+If your question is about a recent positive COVID test, fever, cough, or long symptoms, the surgical timing decision needs to be based on recovery from infection.

 Can I fly to Turkey soon after COVID?